04032004/Basic_projects_on_JS/README.md

 # Basic_projects_on_JS
-this is a repository on making basic projects on javascript
+This is a repository of making basic projects on javascript